Peter Canisius: Legacy

-In recognition there of Canisius' early work in the establishment of Jesuit education, there are multiple educational institutions named for him.
+In recognition of Canisius' early work in the establishment of Jesuit education, there are multiple educational institutions named for him.
 Among them is the Canisius College for seminarians in Vienna, Austria, the first institution named for him, as well as Canisius College, a Jesuit secondary school in his hometown of Nijmegen and the alma mater of Peter Hans Kolvenbach, a recent Superior General of the Society of Jesus.
 Another Canisius University, a university, and Canisius High School, a secondary school, are located in Buffalo, New York.
 Furthermore, a Jesuit-run Canisius Kolleg can be found in Berlin, Germany.
 There are also two secondary schools named after Canisius, Kolese Kanisius (Collegium Canisianum or Canisius College), in Jakarta, Indonesia, and Canisianum Roman Catholic HS in the Omusati Region of Namibia, Africa.

 In addition, there is a primary school: Basisschool Petrus Canisius in Puth in Limburg, Netherlands.
 In 1850 the Canisius Hospital was established on the corner of the Houtmarkt and the Pauwelstraat in Nijmegen.
 In 1974 it merged with Wilhelmina Hospital located at the Weg door Jonkerbos in Nijmegen, to become Canisius-Wilhelmina Ziekenhuis.

 The Apologetisch Vereniging St. Petrus Canisius (St. Peter Canisius Association for Apologetics) was founded in the Netherlands in 1904 to defend the Catholic Church against socialism and liberalism.

 Peter Canisius House is located in Pymble on Sydney's North Shore.
 It specialises in residential individual and group retreats and gatherings for schools, not-for-profit, and private business sectors.

 From the middle of the nineteenth century on German churchmen, including Michael Cardinal von Faulhaber (1869–1952), considered Canisius as a new "Apostle of Germany", a successor of Saint Boniface, for his importance for German Christianity.